gdbroman/broman.blog/_posts/2020/2020-12-10-the-thing-in-itself.md

 BUDDHA: *And?*

 Ans so they were.
 Not forms, nor conepts.
 Monistic, eternal - one and forever.
-Here we are.